-I/We NRIC/Passport/Co.Registration No of being a member/members of WONG FONG INDUSTRIES LIMITED ("Com pany") hereby appo int Name Address NRIC/ Proportion of Shareholdings (%) 1/ (- - -t and/or (delete as appropriate) D Name Address NRIC/ Passport No Sha Proportion of Shareholdings (%) be held I/We has hereun their d Chairm d at 79 Joo Koon Circle, Singa ave directed my/our proxy/pro der.
-If no specific directions scretion, as he/they will on ar an of the AGM shall be my/our e/us and on my/our behalf at the annual pore 629107 on Friday, 28 April 2017 exies to vote for or against the resolution as to voting are given, the proxy/propy other matters arising at the AGM.
-If proxy to vote, for or against the resolution behalf at the AGM and at any adjournment. at 3.00 p.m. and at a cons to be proposed xies may vote or about no person is named ions to be proposed any adjourn at the AGN ostain from I in the abo nment thereof.
-A as indicated voting at his, ove boxes, the No. - For A goingt 1 Resolutions relating to: Directors' statement and the audited financial statements of the Co mpany for FY2016 FOI Against · together with the auditors' re eport thereon 2 Payment of proposed first and final tax exempt (one-tier) dividend of 0.3 Singapore cents per ordinary share for FY2016 3 4 Re-election of Mr Liew Ah Kuie as a Director 5 Re-election of Mr Pao Kiew Tee as a Director 6 Re-election of Mr Lee Yong Soon as a Director 7 Re-election of Mr Tan Soon Liang as a Director 8 Re-election of Mr Artawat Udompholkul as a Director 9 Approval of Directors' fees for FY2016 10 Approval of Directors' fees for the financial year ending 31 December 2017 11 Re-appointment of Deloitte & 12 Authority to allot and issue shares in the capital of the Company 13 l. d to allot and issue shares pursuant to the PSP Plea ase indicate your vote "For" or "Agai nst" with a " $$ " within the boxes provided Dated this day of 2017 Total nu ımber of shares ir n: No. of shares held (a) CDP Register (b) Regi ster of Members
+I/We NRIC/Passport/Co.Registration No of being a member/members of WONG F FONG INDUSTRIES LIMITED hereb y appoint i .
+Name Address NI RIC/Passport No. Proportion of Shareholdings (%) and/or (delete as appropriate) Name NF Address RIC/Passport No. Proportion of Shareholdings (%) s and on my/our behalf at the annua 07 on Friday, 27 April 2018 at 3.30 p pany to be held If no sp they wil my/our ecific directions as to voting are I on any other matters arising at s to vote for or against the resolution e given, the proxy/proxies may vote the AGM.
+If no person is named in resolutions to be proposed at the AG ent thereof. or absta in from voting a e boxes, the Ch t his/their dis cretion, as he No. Resolutions Relating To: For Against AS ORDINARY BUSINESS 1 Directors' statement and the audited financial statements of the Company for the financial year ended 31 December 2017 together with the auditors' report thereon 2 Payment of proposed first and final tax exempt (one-tier) dividend of 0.36 Singapore cents per ordinary share for the financial year ended 31 December 2017 3 Re-election of Mr Liew Chern Yean as a Director 4 Re-election of Mr Lew Chern Yong as a Director 5 Approval of Directors' fees for the financial year ending 31 December 2018 6 Re-appointment of Deloitte & Touche LLP as auditors AS SPECIAL BUSINESS 7 Authority to allot and issue shares in the capital of the Company 8 Authority to grant awards and issue shares pursuant to the PSP Plea ase indicate your vote "For" or "Aga inst" with a "\" within the boxes provide d , Dated this day of 2018 ·